Tennis-Out then in, Djokovic plays a set in Adelaide exhibition | Sports-Games

 Djokovic looked to be largely unhindered by the nasty-looking blister on the palm of his right hand.
 "It's not easy but it's part of what we do, we're professional athletes, we learn over the years to play with the pain," he added.

 "It's just a case of whether that pain is bearable or not.
 Obviously, coming off a hard training block and having the ATP Cup and Australian Open coming up you don't want to risk it too much."
-Djokovic and Krajinovic will join forces again to defend the ATP Cup in Melbourne next week before the former launches his bid for a ninth Australian Open title on Feb.
+Djokovic and Krajinovic will join forces again in the Serbia team defending the ATP Cup in Melbourne next week before the former launches his bid for a ninth Australian Open title on Feb.
 8.

-"How is it to hit with Novak for two weeks?
-Not easy," said Krajinovic.
-"But you can see he's playing well, so the training was good."

-Djokovic said he simply could not resist the urge to go out and join the match.
-"Seeing the almost full stands, I had to play, I had to play," he said.

-"We haven't played in front of a crowd of this size for a long time, so this is very special."
-Serena and Venus Williams, Naomi Osaka, Rafa Nadal, Dominic Thiem and Simona Halep are all scheduled to play later matches after also coming out of quarantine.
+Serena Williams beat Naomi Osaka 6-2 2-6 (10-7) in a 'super breaker' in the second match with both players united in their excitement at playing in front of fans.
+"We haven't played in front of a crowd in over a year so it's been a really long time," said Williams, who has been isolating with her 3-year-old daughter.
+"We were so happy just to be here.
+Now it's worth it."
+Rafa Nadal, Dominic Thiem and Simona Halep are all scheduled to play later matches after also coming out of quarantine.
 Women's world number one Ash Barty takes on Halep in the final match of the day.
 (Writing by Nick Mulvenney in Sydney, editing by Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)